 - ½ teaspoon paprika

-- Cook elbow pasta according to package instructions and drain.
-While pasta is cooking, using a large skillet, melt the butter and cheeses
+- Cook elbow pasta according to the package instructions and drain.
+While the pasta is cooking, using a large skillet, melt the butter, Cheddar, and Mozzarella cheese

 - Place cheese and butter mixture, cheddar cheese soup, and sour cream into the pot of the slow cooker